Tuesday, 19 November 2019

 Most of the spices are standard but don't worry if you haven't any of the exotic ones like cardomom.

-A small ice cream scoop is perfect for forming the biscuits but kids will love scooping out a bit of dough and rolling it into balls.
+A small ice cream scoop is perfect for forming the biscuits but kids will love using a spoon to scoop out the dough and rolling it into balls.
 And no one will worry if the pfeffernusse are assorted sizes!

 Clear plastic gloves* will be a godsend as the kids will get grotty hands very quickly.